imransh11/AirBnB-clone/README.md

 ![ManageSpot](https://github.com/imransh11/AirBnB-clone/blob/readmeUpdate/airbnb-Manage-spot.png)

-5. Users Logged In can leave a review for a Spot
+5. Users Logged In can leave or delete a review for a Spot

 ## API Documentation